fedora-ruby/gem2rpm/README.md

 # gem2rpm

+gem2rpm converts RubyGems packages to RPM spec files.

-This package is a first attempt at converting ruby gems to rpm's.
-Because of the differences between the two packaging schemes, it is impossible to come up with a completely automated way of doing the conversion, but the spec files produced by this package should be good enough for most pure-ruby gems.
-I wouldn't put too much hope into automating the gem->rpm process for gems with binary code such as database drivers.
-But even for those, gem2rpm provides a good starting point for the packaging gems as RPM's.
+*Note:* Because of the differences between the two packaging schemes, it is impossible to come up with a completely automated way of doing the conversion, but the spec files produced by this package should be good enough for most pure-ruby gems.

 ## Installation